 The ruins of Thirlwall Castle, to the east of Gilsland, lie close to what was arguably the weakest part of Hadrian’s Wall.
 It was here that the barbarians ‘thirled’, or threw down part of the wall, during a raid in Roman times.
 The castle at Thirlwall was constructed in the thirteenth century, long after the Roman period, but was built using Roman stones taken from the ruins of the nearby fort of Carvoran.

 For many years Thirlwall was the home of a notorious Border family called the Thirlwalls, who took their name from the place who were in the 1550s recorded as ‘prone and inclined to theft’.
-The family were immortalised in a well known local ballad, commemorating a border fray in which Albany Featherstonehaugh, a High Sheriff of Northumberland, was murdered.
+The family were immortalised in a well known local ballad (see South Tynedale), commemorating a border fray in which Albany Featherstonehaugh, a High Sheriff of Northumberland, was murdered.
 The ballad was used by Sir Walter Scott in ‘Marmion’ as a genuine border ballad but may have been written by his friend, the Durham historian, Robert Surtees.